-FFFF is the Facility Code , from Appendix A. The Facility Code will typically be implied, and would only be fully written where required.
+FFFF implied, and would only be fully written where required.
 FAS is the Fire Alarm Designation, which is comprised of the letters FAS. Р is the Process Area, which is based on Section 2.3.
 L is the Level , which shall typically be one or two characters, as described in Section 3.2.
 RR is the Room Number, which shall be assigned as described in Section 3.2.
-D is the Device Designation, which is comprised of a single letter from Section 6.7.2 NN is the Device Number , which uniquely identifies a specific device within a room.
+D is the Device Designation, which is comprised of a single letter from Section 6.7.2 is the Device Number, which uniquely identifies a specific device within a room.